Title:

 Expected Results:

-The expected outcomes of this project include: (1) increased use of gender-responsive nature-based solutions with biodiversity co-benefits for climate change adaptation by Indigenous Peoples in the Indo-Pacific region, with an emphasis on Thailand and Malaysia; (2) increased empowerment and leadership of Indigenous Peoples in the Indo-Pacific region, with an emphasis on Thailand and Malaysia, particularly women and youth, in implementing climate and biodiversity solutions in Thailand and Malaysia; and (3) improved Indigenous partnerships for advocacy by Indigenous Peoples from the Indo-Pacific region in multi-lateral environmental agreements on climate change and biological diversity.
+The expected outcomes of this project include: (1) increased use of gender-responsive nature-based solutions with biodiversity co-benefits for climate change adaptation by Indigenous peoples in the Indo-Pacific region, with an emphasis on Thailand and Nepal; (2) increased empowerment and leadership of Indigenous peoples in the Indo-Pacific region, with an emphasis on Thailand and Nepal, particularly women and youth, in implementing climate and biodiversity solutions in Thailand and Nepal; and (3) improved Indigenous partnerships for advocacy by Indigenous peoples from the Indo-Pacific region in multi-lateral environmental agreements on climate change and biological diversity.

 Location: